gradyrobbins/AuthZero_Demo/README.md

-# Q + A  App

 ![screenshot](./images/screenshot.png)

-## FULLSTACK Application
+## This is a FULLSTACK Application
-## FRONTEND using React to allow users to interact with each other asking and answering questions.
+-[x] FRONTEND using React to allow users to interact with each other asking and answering questions.
-## BACKEND API with Node.js and Express
+-[x] BACKEND API with Node.js and Express
-## And introduces AUTH0 technology to authenticate users
+-[x] And introduces AUTH0 technology to authenticate users

-### The [tutorial](https://auth0.com/blog/react-tutorial-building-and-securing-your-first-app/)  that I followed was written by:
+### The [tutorial](https://auth0.com/blog/react-tutorial-building-and-securing-your-first-app/) was written by:  Bruno Krebs
-### Bruno Krebs

 ## How to run this app:

 ### Conclusion
 I learned about some important concepts that React introduces (like the component architecture and the JSX syntax).
 Then, I briefly learned how to create a backend API with Node.js and Express.
 After that, I learned how to create a nice React application and how to secure the whole thing with Auth0.